-He invited me to enter the stadium in an open car.
-The plan was for me to circle the stadium field, greeting the participants before making my way to the stage.
+He invited me to sit in an open car to enter the stadium.
+The plan had originally been for me to tour the stadium in the open car, and greet the participants before making my way to the stage.
 Due to the rain, we adjusted the plan and closed the roof of the car.
 Even so, as we exited the tunnel onto the field, the crowds broke into a deafening roar.
 The participants rose, waved and shouted "Mother Moon!" as the vehicle made its way through an honor guard.

 But after we had driven a few meters onto the field, a miracle occurred.
 The heavy rain suddenly stopped.
 The crowds moved into the unsheltered stands to see me and, and instantly we saw the stadium was packed.
-I once again felt gratitude for our joyful Heavenly Parent who is always working behind the scenes.
+I once again felt gratitude for our joyful Heavenly

+Parent who is always working behind the scenes.
 We opened the roof of the car and Prophet Radebe and I waved and greeted the rapturous crowd.
 The cheers and shouts of the audience were incredible.
 It truly was an amazing sight.
 Prophet Radebe looked at me and proudly said, "Mother!
 The whole stadium is filled."